American Indian language

 Bannock men wore breechcloths and leggings, as well

 as buckskin shirts when the weather was cool.
-Both men and women wore
+Both males and females wore

 Native moccasins on their feet.